DNF5 Group Commands Guide for Fedora

 rpm-development-tools RPM Development Tools no

-Each group includes mandatory packages (always installed), default packages (installed by default when you install the group), and optional packages (require --with-optional).
+Each group contains three categories of packages: mandatory (always installed), default (installed by default with the group), and optional (require the --with-optional flag).
+Understanding these tiers helps you control exactly what gets installed.

 dnf group list --hidden